Pope Sixtus V: Reforms in the city of Rome

 Inspired by the ideal of the Renaissance city, Pope Sixtus V's ambitious urban reform programme transformed the old environment to emulate the "long straight streets, wide regular spaces, uniformity and repetitiveness of structures, lavish use of commemorative and ornamental elements, and maximum visibility from both linear and circular perspective."
 The Pope set no limit to his plans, and achieved much in his short pontificate, always carried through at top speed: the completion of the dome of St. Peter's; the loggia of Sixtus in the Basilica di San Giovanni in Laterano; the chapel of the Praesepe in Santa Maria Maggiore; additions or repairs to the Quirinal, Lateran and Vatican palaces; the erection of four obelisks, including that in Saint Peter's Square; the opening of six streets; the restoration of the aqueduct of Septimius Severus ("Acqua Felice"); the integration of the Leonine City in Rome as XIV rione (Borgo).

-Besides numerous roads and bridges, he sweetened the city air by financing the reclamation of the Pontine Marshes.
-Consequently, the spatial organization, monumental inscriptions and restorations throughout the city reinforced the control, surveillance, and authority that alluded to the power of Pope Sixtus V. Good progress was made, with more than 9500 acre reclaimed and opened to agriculture and manufacture.
+Besides numerous roads and bridges, he improved the city's air by financing the reclamation of the Pontine Marshes.
+Good progress was made, with more than 9500 acre reclaimed and opened to agriculture and manufacture.
 The project was abandoned upon his death.

-Sixtus had no appreciation of antiquities, which were employed as raw material to serve his urbanistic and Christianising programs: Trajan's Column and the Column of Marcus Aurelius (at the time misidentified as the Column of Antoninus Pius) were made to serve as pedestals for the statues of SS Peter and Paul; the Minerva of the Capitol was converted into an emblem of Christian Rome; the Septizodium of Septimius Severus was demolished for its building materials.
+Sixtus had no appreciation of antiquities, which were employed as raw material to serve his urbanistic and Christianising programs: Trajan's Column and the Column of Marcus Aurelius (at the time misidentified as the Column of Antoninus Pius) were made to serve as pedestals for the statues of SS Peter and Paul; the Minerva of the Capitol was converted into an emblem of Christian Rome; the Septizodium of Septimius Severus was demolished for building materials.
+When he was taken to a cross in a church in Rome that was supposedly miraculously bleeding, Sixtus suspected that it was a fake.
+He took an axe and said "As Christ I adore you; as wood I cut you".
+He split the cross and revealed that it contained sponges soaked in blood within it.

+The spatial organization, monumental inscriptions and restorations throughout the city reinforced the control, surveillance, and authority that alluded to his power.

 Church administration

 The subsequent administrative system of the Catholic Church owed much to Sixtus.
 He limited the College of Cardinals to seventy.
 He doubled the number of the congregations and enlarged their functions, assigning to them the principal role in the transaction of business (1588).
 He regarded the Jesuits with disfavour and suspicion.
-He mediated radical changes to their constitution, but death prevented the execution of his purpose.
+He considered radical changes to their constitution, but death prevented the execution of his purpose.

 In 1588, he established the 15 congregations by his constitution Immensa Aeterni Dei.